Business Improvement Area (BIA) Assessment

 Call Assessment at 403-268-2888 if you:

 - Increase or decrease the area of the premises occupied or used for the purpose of, or in connection with a business.

 - Start or cease to operate a business.

 - Move to a new premise or open a new premises, and/or branches of an existing business.

 - Change your mailing address.

-If you don’t think your assessed value is an accurate reflection of what the typical net annual rental value would be for your premises as of July 1 of the previous year, contact us during the Customer Review Period.
-The Customer Review Period is held for 60 days following the mailing of the assessment notices each January.
+The assessed value of your business premises is related to the amount you will pay for your BIA tax .
+If you don’t think your premises’ BIA assessment value is an accurate reflection of what the typical net annual rental value would have been for your premises as of July 1 of the previous year, contact Assessment during the Customer Review Period indicated on your BIA tax bill.

 Changes to your BIA business assessment will only be considered if an inquiry is received during the Customer Review Period.